Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): Application to US Inflation

 \section{Application to US Inflation}

 In this section, the modeling performance of the MAGMAR-Copula model is investigated.
 We compare its performance with the performance of the copula-based time series model with infinite partial dependence proposed by \cite{mcneil2022time}.
-Just as in \cite{mcneil2022time}, quarterly US inflation is be modeled.
-We use the consumer price index data, \texttt{cpi} from the \texttt{tscopula} package provided by the authors, and calculate the inflation as the growth rates of the CPI.
-The time series comprises 244 observations spanning from 1960Q1 to 2020Q4.
-Before estimating the respective models, the time series is transformed to pseudo-observations by applying the rescaled empirical cumulative distribution function.
+Just as in \cite{mcneil2022time}, quarterly US inflation is modeled.
+We use the consumer price index data, \texttt{cpi} from the \texttt{R} package \texttt{tscopula} provided by the authors, and calculate the inflation as the growth rates of the \SPP{\texttt{cpi}.} The time series comprises 244 observations spanning from 1960Q1 to 2020Q4.
+For implementation the \texttt{R} package \texttt{rvinecopulib} by \cite{nagler2025rvinecopulib} is used.
+The package allows for fast vine-copula modeling using \texttt{C++} via \texttt{rcpp}, see \cite{eddelbuettel2011rcpp}. \SPP{We consider two versions of the MAGMAR-Copula model.
+First the pure model without any adjustment transformation.
+Second, we consider the adjusted model, where we estimate the adjustment transformation and the parameters in an iterative way as described in Sect.~\ref{Subsubsection:MAGMAR:Distributional:Joint_distribution_Likelihood} For this model we add the prefix '$\Psi^{(k)}$-, where $k\in\mathbb{N}$ denotes the number of iterations.} In order to estimate the adjustment transformation $\Psi$, the \texttt{R} package \texttt{kde1d} by \cite{nagler2025kde1d} is used.
+Before estimating the respective models, the time series is transformed to pseudo-observations by applying the rescaled empirical CDF to the data.
 The models' performances are assessed with the AIC and BIC.
 The results can be found in Table~\ref{AIC_BIC}.
+The models from \cite{mcneil2022time} \SPP{are} called 'IPD-name' \SPP{if all copulas are chosen as the same copula.} 'Name' is a placeholder for the copula, e.g. 'Gumbel'. \SPP{If only certain copulas are replaced by non-Gaussian copulas, we will follow the same naming scheme as for the MAGMAR-copula model.
+The results for the IPD-normal and IPD-Gumbel model are directly taken from their paper.} The MAGMAR-copula models follow the naming-scheme from Sect.~\ref{Subsubsection:MAGMAR:Distributional:Joint_distribution_Likelihood}.